Electric Shock First Aid Treatment and Safety Tips

 Examine victim for thermal burns

-To examine for thermal burns, look for indicators such as redness, blistering, skin discoloration (white, brown, or black patches), swelling, pain, and a leathery texture.
+To examine for thermal burns as part of electric shock first aid, look for indicators such as redness, blistering, skin discoloration (white, brown, or black patches), swelling, pain, and a leathery texture.
 Evaluate the burn’s depth by determining if the skin blanches under pressure and classifying it as superficial (redness only), partial-thickness (blisters), or full-thickness (dry, leathery skin with no sensation).
 Pay special attention to sensitive areas like the face, hands, feet, and genitals, and seek immediate medical care for burns that are large, deep, or located in critical regions.

 Examine victim for full thickness burns